MADISON SYMPHONY ORCHESTRA LEAGUE'S

 2 Ways to Register:

 If a party you want to attend is sold out, please email your name to firstname.lastname@example.org to be added to the wait list.

 Back by popular demand!
 Former UW-Madison Chancellor John Wiley will lead us on a tour of the Wisconsin Institutes for Discovery, including secure areas of both the privately funded Morgridge Institute for Research and the Wisconsin Institutes for Discovery.
-John will share his knowledge and insights regarding how they will contribute to the advancement of science and the strength of our community.
+John will share his knowledge and insights regarding how the Institutes contribute to the advancement of science and to our community.
 Following the tour, we will gather at Steenbock’s on Orchard for discussion and refreshments.

 Menu: Hors d’oeuvres and cash bar

 Hosts: John Wiley, Judy and Nick Topitzes, and Joy and David Rice

 $60 per person ($25 tax deductible).
 Limited to 20 guests.

 Music with a View SOLD OUT!